xibosignage/xibo-manual/source/en/media_library.md

 By default, the **Folder Search** option will open.

 {tip}
-This can be toggled on and off from view by clicking!
+This can be toggled on and off from view by clicking the folder icon!
 {/tip}

-- Tick **Global Search** to Look in all places; including all folders and CMS libraries, to return results based on the filters applied to the Grid.
+- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the Grid.

   or

-- Click on a folder or sub folder to search contents and return results based on the filters applied to the Grid.
+- Click on a Folder/ sub-folder to search the contents and return results based on any filters applied to the Grid.